Rome In The Movies — 7 Classics Highlighting Rome’s Stunning Landmarks

 The Talented Mr. Ripley – Anthony Minghella (1999)

 Featuring an all-American cast, this psychological thriller sees Matt Damon provide one of his most critically acclaimed performances alongside Gwyneth Paltrow and an exceptionally brilliant Phillip Seymour Hoffman in one of his most compelling showings.
 Although considerable parts are shot outside of Rome, the film manages to showcase the city’s most spectacular landmarks, with many key scenes taking place around them.
 In one of the film’s most memorable scenes, Tom Ripley utters the line “I’ve never been happier.
-I fell like I’ve been handed a new life” while crossing the Piazza Navona, then descends the Spanish Steps, a location he will often return to.
+I feel like I’ve been handed a new life” while crossing the Piazza Navona, then descends the Spanish Steps, a location he will often return to.
 Earlier, having murdered the man he impersonates, he gazes over the Roman Forum and visits the Capitoline Museums.

 The Great Beauty – Paolo Sorrentino (2013)